 In review, The Strategy Bridge utilizes minimally loaded language in their headlines and articles, for example: “Are Israeli Operations Against Gaza Rockets Productive?“ They also utilize credible sources such as Israel Defense Forces, credible right-leaning sources such as jewishpolicycenter.org and the Israeli think tank Begin–Sadat Center for Strategic Studies (BESA).
 According to Haaretz, BESA is traditionally regarded as a mostly right-wing organization.
 Other sources used are The Jerusalem Post and highly factual pro-science sources such as Arstechnica.
 Another example of solid sourcing is within the article “A Pyongyang Spring?
 Not So Fast”, which sources to the Least Biased The Diplomat Magazine, Left-Center biased The Verge, Left-Center Washington Post, Left-Center cnbc.com as well as Left Biased CNN.
 Further, a factual search reveals they have not failed any fact checks.

-Overall, we rate The Strategy Bridge Least Biased due to use of a wide variety of sources and neutral language.
+Overall, we rate The Strategy Bridge Least Biased due to the use of a wide variety of sources and neutral language.
 We also rate them High for factual reporting due to supporting their arguments through the use of factual credible sources.
 (M. Huitsing 5/16/2018)